leopck/acquireinteraction/README.md

 4. certain service polling

 Feature Roadmap
-First milestone, expose service from device
+1. expose service from device
-Second milestone, able to view available services from device 3rd, acquire service from device
+2. able to view available services from device
+3. acquire service from device
-Third milestone, acquired service able to view
+4. acquired service able to view